-4. Data Collection.
-Once we know what data we need to answer our key questions, it is time to collect and gather it.
-Collecting data can take time if you gather data from multiple public sources, or you may need to create a new method for gathering data that doesn’t currently exist.
+Once we know what data to answer our essential questions, it is time to collect and gather it.
+Collecting data can take time if you gather data from multiple public sources, or you may need to create a new method for gathering data that doesn’t exist.
 (Check out this blog to see our go-sources for data).

-For the Illinois Head Start Association, they have a lot of data already through their federally funded local grantees.
-We also pulled in additional public data for context to answer their key data questions.
+The Illinois Head Start Association they have a lot of data already through their federally funded local grantees.
+We also collected additional public data for context to answer their key data questions.

 We incorporated a new feature, a navigation panel for Illinois Head Start Association.
-The navigation panel included a way for the user to easily navigate to different pages of the dashboard, a panel for different filters, and a help box.
+The navigation panel included a way for the user to quickly navigate to different dashboard pages, a panel for other filters, and a help box.
 This navigation panel gave us more space on the dashboard to include more data!
-Here is a video highlighting the different features we included on the dashboard for the Illinois Head Start Association.
+Here is a video highlighting the different features we had on the Illinois Head Start Association dashboard.

 With Illinois Head Start Association, we gathered feedback from their board before launching the dashboard.

 The last step, and probably one of the most important, is how we are going to share the dashboard to ensure it is utilized and maintained.
 This step includes internal and external communication.
 For example, internally we want to ensure the dashboard is utilized and maintained, so we create a “How-to” guide for the client.
 Externally, we create a plan to make sure stakeholders know about the dashboard and how they can use it within their work.